-Their range is the Democratic Republic of Congo, Tanzania, northern Namibia and the Transvaal region of South Africa.
+The range of the Moholi bushbaby is the Democratic Republic of Congo, Tanzania, northern Namibia and the Transvaal region of South Africa.

-1 or 2, twins are common (Some cases of triplets and even a set of quadruplets have been reported)
+Moholi bushbaby litters have 1 or 2, twins are common (Some cases of triplets and even a set of quadruplets have been reported).

 Bush babies are almost exclusively nocturnal.
 They tend to associate in small family groups of 2 to 7 individuals.
 When foraging, family groups warn off other groups with loud ringing.
 They defend their 15 to 20 acre territory by marking scent with their urine.
 Bush babies are alert, sprightly and very agile making large leaps from tree branch to tree branch.